 The Application Process

-The details of the application process, including links to the online application and to download a paper application, are available at www.bristolcc.edu/apply.
-If you need assistance with the application or would like to request an application fee waiver due to financial hardship (only required for paper applications), please contact the Admissions Office at firstname.lastname@example.org or 774.357.2947.
+The details of the application process, including Bristol’s online application, are available at www.BristolCC.edu/Apply.
+If you need assistance with the application, please contact the Admissions Office at Admissions@BristolCC.edu or 774.357.2947.
+Bristol’s application for admission is FREE, there is no application fee.

-In addition to submitting your application, please contact your high school or state-approved high school equivalency testing center and all regionally accredited post-secondary schools (if you attended) to send an official transcript or your grades to the Admissions Office at Bristol.
-In certain cases, no admission decision can be made without these transcripts.
+In addition to submitting your application, please contact your high school or state-approved high school equivalency testing center and all regionally accredited post-secondary schools (if you attended) to send an official transcript or scoresheet to the Admissions Office at Bristol.
+In certain cases, no admission decision can be made without these credentials.
 Fall semester applicants still enrolled in high school should submit an intermediate transcript at the time of application to Bristol.
 The final official high school transcript must be sent by the start of the term to which you have been admitted, verifying graduation.
+Requests for transcripts can be made through the admission application, although some schools may require additional information from the applicant.

 If you provide an official college/university transcript showing proof of having completed an associate, bachelor, or graduate degree from a regionally accredited institution as part of an application to an open enrollment program, you are not required to submit a high school transcript or state-approved high school equivalency certificate.

 If you graduated from high school or a secondary school outside the United States (or its territories), you must submit official evaluation that demonstrates U.S. Equivalency.
-A list of approved credential evaluation services is available by clicking here.
+More information including lists of approved credential evaluation services is available by clicking here.

 The Application Timeline

-Applicants to Dental Hygiene and Occupational Therapy Assistant must submit a completed application (including all required credentials and requested documents) by February 1 to receive priority consideration for admission to the fall semester beginning in September.
+Applicants to Clinical Laboratory Science, Dental Hygiene, Medical Assisting, Occupational Therapy Assistant, or Phlebotomy must submit a completed application (including all required credentials and requested documents) by February 1 to receive priority consideration for admission to the fall semester beginning in September.
 Applications received or completed after February 1 are reviewed on a space available basis.
+Students interested in applying to Phlebotomy for the summer semester are able to apply beginning February 1 and should complete the application by April 1 to receive priority consideration for admission to the summer semester beginning in June.
+Applications for the summer Phlebotomy cohort that are received or completed after April 1 are reviewed on a space available basis.

 Please carefully review the special application requirements for these programs found in each program description in this catalog.
 Also note that some of these programs may also offer entry dates in the spring or summer semester.

-Please attend a Health Science Information Session or contact the Admissions Office for more information.
+Please attend a Health Science Information Session for your program of interest or contact the Admissions Office for more information.

 Learn More About Bristol